C2FO/fast-csv/README.md

 **`.fromStream(stream[, options])`**

-This accepted a readable stream to parse data from.
+This accepts a readable stream to parse data from.

 ```javascript
 var stream = fs.createReadStream("my.csv");